1ker-1/shrinkImage/README.md

 # shrinkImage
-A simple bash script that uses ImageMagick to automatically shrink image files
+A simple bash script that uses ImageMagick to automatically shrink image files.
+Run 'shrinkImage --help' for instructions and options